-Field Description For Cisco Prime Collaboration Release 11.1 and earlier • Unsupported-Device does not support Cisco Mediatrace.
-Mediatrace Role • Transparent-Device supports Cisco Mediatrace but profile is not configured. • Responder-Cisco Mediatrace responder profile is enabled on the device.
+Field Description For Cisco Prime Collaboration Release 11.1 and earlier Unsupported-Device does not support Cisco Mediatrace.
+Mediatrace Role Transparent-Device supports Cisco Mediatrace but profile is not configured. • Responder-Cisco Mediatrace responder profile is enabled on the device.
 Enable this profile if you want to monitor and collect information on Cisco Mediatrace. • Initiator-Cisco Mediatrace initiator profile is enabled on the device.
 Enable this profile if you want to initiate Cisco Mediatrace session or polls. • Initiator/Responder-Cisco Mediatrace initiator and responder profiles are enabled on the device.
 For Cisco Prime Collaboration Release 11.1 and earlier • Unsupported-Device does not support Video IP SLA.
 IP SLA Role • Not Configured-Device supports the Video IP SLA but the device is not configured. • Responder-IP SLA Responder profile is configured on the device.
 The device that is configured with this profile processes measurement packets and provides detailed time stamp information.
 The responder can send information about the destination device's processing delay back to the source Cisco router.
-For Cisco Prime Collaboration Release 11.1 and earlier • Unsupported-Device does not support Cisco Performance Monitor.
+For Cisco Prime Collaboration Release 11.1 and earlier Unsupported-Device does not support Cisco Performance Monitor.
 Performance Monitor • Not Configured-Device supports Cisco Performance Monitor but the device is not configured. • Configured-Cisco Performance Monitor is enabled to allow you to monitor the flow of packets in your network and become aware of any issues that might impact the flow.

-- To update the unknown phones in inventory, trigger Cluster Data Discovery.
-This is triggered automatically at midnight. - If you change the IP address or swap IP addresses, the device type is not identified.
-In such a case: - Navigate to the /opt/emms/emsam/conf/ folder and edit the emsam.properties file. - Find the line com.cisco.nm.emms.devicetype.rediscovery = false and change the value from 'False' to 'True'. - Restart Cisco Prime Collaboration Assurance Server by logging in as admin user and execute the following commands: - application stop cpcm - application start cpcm - Rediscover the device.
+Note To update the unknown phones in inventory, trigger Cluster Data Discovery.
+This is triggered automatically at midnight. • If you change the IP address or swap IP addresses, the device type is not identified.
+In such a case: • Navigate to the /opt/emms/emsam/conf/ folder and edit the emsam.properties file. • Find the line com.cisco.nm.emms.devicetype.rediscovery = false and change the value from 'False' to 'True'. • To restart Cisco Prime Collaboration Assurance server, login as root and execute the following commands: 1.
+Stop the processes: root@<hostname>~#/opt/emms/emsam/bin/cpcmcontrol.sh stop 2.
+Check the status of the processes - Verify whether the processes have stopped: root@<hostname>~#/opt/emms/emsam/bin/cpcmcontrol.sh status 3.
+Restart the processes: root@<hostname>~#/opt/emms/emsam/bin/cpcmcontrol.sh start Rediscover the device.